vikashPirth/voice-skill-sdk/docs/running.md

 #### Global argument `--dev` (`-t`)

-The global argument `--dev` (or short `-t`) activates the development mode.
+The global argument `--dev` (or short `-t`) activates the [development](#development) mode.
-This mode is using integrated WSGIRefServer for deployment so the micro-service can be developed in Windows environment.

 #### Global argument `--no-cache` (`-d`)

 Disable local cache adapters (intended mainly for debugging purposes)

+## <div id="development">Development mode</div>

+When skill is being deployed in _development mode_, it uses integrated [WSGIRefServer](https://docs.python.org/3/library/wsgiref.html#module-wsgiref.simple_server), so that the micro-service can be developed in Windows environment.

+Activating this mode also loads Swagger UI if available and makes the web server bind to a _localhost_ (**127.0.0.1**) only, so that the service is not available for requests from outside.

+> **Note:** _WSGIRefServer_ is intended for development purpose only:
+> it can process a single request at a time, and cannot handle regular production load.

 ## Expose the application object to a WSGI-server